iamNeverwell/Argentina-Fuel-Prices-Project/README.md

 Well, Azure did not work out for the free trial version.
 I had to go with the pay-as-you-go if I wanted to continue...nope.

 Let's go back to Oracle and...it's still locked out.

+Instead of watching youtube videos that might be more wasted time, I decided to use PowerBI.
+It's a tool I haven't used yet, so I thought it would be a perfect time to get to know how to use it and present the visualizations for this project in this fashion.